jpverkamp/blog/content/reviews/movies/Marvel Cinematic Universe/MCU Phase 3/5 - Thor Ragnarok.md

 Ooh, that poster. *le kiss*

-{{< crosslink "Thor" >}} was ... fine, a weirdly downscale introduction to a kind of strange character early in the MCU. {{< crosslink "Thor: The Dark World" >}} went the other way, being too bigt and ambitious and suffering somewhat for it.
+[[Thor]]() was ... fine, a weirdly downscale introduction to a kind of strange character early in the MCU. [[Thor: The Dark World]]() went the other way, being too bigt and ambitious and suffering somewhat for it.
 So going into Thor: Ragnarok, I wasn't sure what we were going to get.

 An absolute gem of an 80s sci fi/fantasy action superhero comedy that just works.
 Right from the very intro, you know it's going to be a different sort of movie.
 They lean hard into the Norse/Asgardian mythos, with Thor in the underworld, chained up (but not concerned) by a giant flaming skeleton who's supposed to signify the end of days.
 One spectacular Thor'ful action scene later and we're back on Asgard, dealing with the missing Odin.
 Then we're off to Earth, only to bump into Doctor Strange, now fully into his powers.